CS275-Icebreaker/Icebreaker/README.md

 when run on the Kubernetes cluster.

-To set these values make a file named `config.production.js` and make it export any configuration options that are needed.
+To set these values make a file named `config.production.js` and make it export these production specific configuration values.

 Then run the following command to upload this secret file to Kubernetes: